10 Reasons to Be Thankful for Nick Saban at Alabama

 So as Thanksgiving arrives, we asked the staff and others around the office why Alabama fans should be mighty thankful that Nicholas Lou Saban Jr. is their head coach.

 It's hard to imagine that we'll ever see a football program have a stretch of success like we're witnessing at The University of Alabama.
-Saban has won four of the past seven national championships, three of the past four SEC Championships, and has a chance to add one more of each this season.
+Saban has won five of the past eight national championships, three of the past five SEC Championships, and has a chance to add one more of each this season.
 Tide fans have seen more titles in 10 years than the majority of fans will see in a lifetime.

 When Saban took over at Alabama for the 2007 season, the Crimson Tide had lost five straight to Auburn, 10 of 12 games to Tennessee, and four straight to LSU.